learn-co-curriculum/react-hooks-information-flow-code-along/README.md

 ## Deliverables
 - When either `Child` component is clicked, it should change to its own background color to a random color, and the other `Child` component should change to _that same_ color.

-We could put some state in our `Child` component to keep track of its color.
+Now, we could put some state in our `Child` component to keep track of its color.
 However, React components cannot pass data between 'sibling' components.
 Data can only flow up and down between parent/child.
 So if we update the color of one `Child` component, we have no way to pass that  data to the _other_ `Child` component.
 The solution is to store the color of the `Child` in the state of the `Parent` component.
-Then, we let the `Parent` component handle the passing of the data to each of it's children components.
+Then, we let the `Parent` component handle the passing of that data to each of it's children components.

 ```js
 class Parent extends Component {